dudelguy/Fire_Propagation/README.md

 </p>

 ### 6. Remove artifacts
-Several artifacts can be induced by using the nearest neighbor algorithm.
+Several artifacts can be appear due to the use of the nearest neighbor algorithm.
 These artifacts are removed by assigning the affected pixels to the next oldest surrounding fire date.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/a7a88e2b-c2c0-4e04-863b-ac63463b4c90" width=50% height=50%>